Surface wetting by kinetic control of liquid-liquid phase separation: Abstract

 \section{Abstract}

-Motivated by the observations of intracellular phase separations and the wetting of cell membranes by protein droplets, we study nonequilibrium surface wetting by Monte Carlo simulations of a lattice-gas model including particle creation and annihilation.
-We find that, even when complete wetting should occur in equilibrium, fast creation of particles can hinder the surface wetting for a long time due to the bulk droplet formation.
-When taking protein degradation into account, we observe that the rapid kinetics of synthesis and degradation can inhibit not only the phase separation but also the wetting.
-The results suggest an intracellular control mechanism of surface wetting by changing the speed of component synthesis and degradation.
+Motivated by the observations of intracellular phase separations and the wetting of cell membranes by protein droplets, we study the nonequilibrium surface wetting by Monte Carlo simulations of a lattice gas model involving particle creation.
+We find that, even when complete wetting should occur in equilibrium, the fast creation of particles can hinder the surface wetting for a long time due to the bulk droplet formation.
+Performing molecular dynamics simulations, we show that this situation also holds in colloidal particle systems when the disorder density is sufficiently high.
+The results suggest an intracellular control mechanism of surface wetting by changing the speed of component synthesis.

-\textit{Introduction.} Liquid-liquid phase separation has recently drawn much attention in the field of cell biology~\cite{Hyman2014, Shin2017, Banani2017}.
+\textit{Introduction.} Liquid-liquid phase separation has recently drawn attention in the field of cell biology~\cite{Hyman2014, Shin2017, Banani2017}.
 The physics and biological functions of phase separation have been elucidated for proteins and RNAs, including nucleoli~\cite{Brangwynne2011, Weber2015, Falahati2016}, nuclear bodies~\cite{Berry2015, Pak2016}, and disordered nuage proteins~\cite{Nott2015}, to name a few.
-Particularly interesting is how the positioning of phase separated droplets inside cells may be physically controlled by the wetting properties of the components.
-For instance, the difference in the wettability of nucleolar proteins, FIB1 and NPM1, has been shown to determine the multilayered structure of liquid droplets, which can facilitate the sequential RNA processing reactions~\cite{Feric2016}.
-In the cytoplasm of \textit{C. elegans} embryos, wetting of P-granule droplets on the outer nuclear membrane has been observed~\cite{Brangwynne2009}.
-More recently, it has been shown that the Par proteins in cultured cells of \textit{Drosophila} can first form droplets in the cytoplasm before wetting the cell membrane, which can be a key process in setting the polarity in asymmetric cell division~\cite{Oon2019, Kono2019}.
+Particularly interesting is how the positioning of phase-separated droplets inside cells may be physically controlled by the wetting properties of the components.
+Wetting properties have been found to be important in germline development of \textit{C. elegans}~\cite{Brangwynne2009}, regulation of the autophagy~\cite{Agudo2021}, and initiation of the endocytosis~\cite{Day2021}.
+Moreover, it has been shown that the Par proteins in cultured cells of \textit{Drosophila} can first form droplets in the cytoplasm before wetting the cell membrane, which can be a key process in setting the polarity in asymmetric cell division~\cite{Oon2019, Kono2019, Liu2020, Wu2020}.